raiden-network/raiden/docs/custom-setups/custom_token.rst

 .. image:: remix_gist_import.png

-1. Start of by getting the Solidity code for an ERC20 token from `this GitHub gist <https://gist.github.com/eorituz/a779c0277f2fc5c935e2b2f62e49da49>`_.
+1. Start off by getting the Solidity code for an ERC20 token from `this GitHub gist <https://gist.github.com/eorituz/a779c0277f2fc5c935e2b2f62e49da49>`_.
 2. Enter the URL for the `Remix Ethereum IDE <https://remix.ethereum.org/>`_ in your browser.
 3. Under **"Environments"** click **"Solidity"**.
 4. Under **"File"** choose to import from **"Gist"**.